foxy-rs/foxy/README.md

   }
 }
 ```

-`foxy` is a simple renderer which is a WIP.
-Still deciding on OpenGL or Vulkan.
+## `foxy` is a simple graphics renderer.
+This project is still very much a WIP.
+I am still deciding on OpenGL or Vulkan.
 OpenGL has benefits with quick development, but Vulkan would allow for hardware raytracing.
 The window uses `foxy_window` to create a Win32 desktop window.

 There are **3** primary threads in `foxy`: